 The rationale behind this is: “The more people use a product or a service, the better the product or the service”.

 If available, mention the number of users for your app, how many users have subscribed to your service, or how many have purchased from you: “Over 1000 satisfied customers”.
 You’d be considering the service already, no?

 STEP 3.
 Good design

-If you want to make a good impression, pay attention to the design of your banner ad.
+If you want to make a good impression, pay attention to the design of your display ad.

 Keep the design simple, use solid colors or subtle gradients and clear, professional images.
 Multi-colored gradients and low-quality images will make your ad look unprofessional.
 At the same time, they undermine confidence in your products and services.

 Also, use a font that’s easy to read and a good size.
 Anything that requires you to squint your eyes in order to read will create doubts in your customer’s mind.

 STEP 4.
 Branding